-Policy, school's guidance on low-level concerns2, Child-on-Child Abuse Policy and procedures, and Part Five of KCSiE, copies of which will be provided to all staff on induction.
+2 Guidance on Low-Level Concerns may be a stand alone policy or included within another policy e.g. Staff Code of Conduct and procedures, and Part Five of KCSiE, copies of which will be provided to all staff on induction.